klis87/redux-requests/packages/redux-requests/README.md

 ## Motivation [:arrow_up:](#table-of-content)

-With `redux-requests`, assuming you use `axios` you could refactor a code in the following way:
+With `redux-requests`, assuming you use `axios` (you could use it with anything else too!) you could refactor a code in the following way:

 ```diff
   import axios from 'axios';